renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 ## Deployment

+### For production environments

-Code suggestions is continuously deployed to [Runway](https://about.gitlab.com/handbook/engineering/infrastructure/platforms/tools/runway/).
+AI Gateway is continuously deployed to [Runway](https://about.gitlab.com/handbook/engineering/infrastructure/platforms/tools/runway/).

 This deployment is currently available at `https://ai-gateway.runway.gitlab.net`.
 Note, however, that clients should not connect to this host directly, but use `cloud.gitlab.com/ai` instead,